 - Warning Unless the behavior is of a criminal nature or poses a threat to others, patrons acting inappropriately will be given one warning.
 If their inappropriate behavior continues, they will be asked to leave the library for the rest of the day.
 Inappropriate behavior is anything listed in the regulations section of the Behavior Policy.
 More generally stated, warning procedures are followed when a person's behavior is inappropriate to the use of the library building, equipment, and materials for the purposes for which it is legally constituted. - Banned Patrons who refuse to behave after the warning process will be banned from the library.
 The length of the ban should reflect the severity and repetitiveness of the infraction.
 Staff may use their discretion on how long to ban a patron.
 Preferably, bans are only imposed for 24-48 hours.
 However, bans can be prolonged to 1 week, 3-month, or 6-month increments, depending upon the situation.
-Anything longer would be considered a "long-term ban," with no end date supplied.
-A long-term, banned patron may petition the Library Director to be reinstated 6 months following the ban. - Trespass Trespassing a patron is a permanent ban, and requires police intervention.
+Anything longer would be considered a "long-term ban," with no end date supplied. - Trespass Trespassing a patron is a 1-year ban, and requires police intervention.
+Trespassing a patron makes it a criminal charge if they set foot on any of the library's properties for the length of the trespass.
 If a patron has been warned twice, or was previously temporarily banned and allowed to return, yet continues with the behavioral issue, then the staff person will call the police and have the patron permanently banned from all Rock Island Library locations.
-However, if the behavior is criminal in nature or poses a serious threat to others, staff has the autonomy to trespass the patron without going through warning and temporary-banning process. - Calling the Police In cases where a patron poses a clear danger to self or others, or where he/she deliberately violates the law, or where he/she refuses to leave the library after being required to do so, staff should call the police department for assistance.
+However, if the behavior is criminal in nature or poses a serious threat to others, staff has the autonomy to trespass the patron without going through warning and temporary-banning process. - Calling the Police In cases where a patron poses a clear danger to self or others, or where they deliberately violate the law, or where they refuse to leave the library after being required to do so, staff should call the police department for assistance.